fredschuck/CompSystems_Test2Prep/Module3/README.md

 ```
 - At compilation, the compiler does not check if the index is out of bounds, so make sure the index is within bounds.
 - The name of the array variable is equivalent to the base address (that is, the memory location of the 0th element) of the array.
-- When passing an array to a function, the array is passed by reference, so any changes made to the array inside the function will be reflected in the original array.
+- When passing an array to a function, the array is passed by reference (specifically, a copy of the base address), so any changes made to the array inside the function will be reflected in the original array.
 Example:
 ```c
 void changeArray(int arr[]) {
     arr[0] = 10;